postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ![Changing scope for universal search](https://assets.postman.com/postman-docs/change-scope-for-universal-search-v9.5.jpg)

 > For signed-in users, the default search scope on workspaces is Team.
 On [explore](https://www.postman.com/explore), the default is Public API Network.
-For signed-out users, the results only include public resources and do not contain private data.
+For signed-out users, the results only include public resources and don't contain private data.

-If you do not find what you are looking for in the list of results, select __Search all workspaces, collections, APIs and teams__ and you can find all the results in one page.
+If you don't find what you are looking for in the list of results, select __Search all workspaces, collections, APIs and teams__ and you can find all the results in one page.

 <img alt="Search all" src ="https://assets.postman.com/postman-docs/search-all-workspaces-collections-and-teams-v9.5.jpg"/>